Protecting Your Land Use Rights

-Land Use And Zoning Basics
+Understanding Land Use And Zoning

-What Are Zoning Regulations?
+What Are The Types And Purpose Of Zoning Regulations?

-Challenges To Zoning Regulations
+Challenging Zoning Regulations

 Zoning ordinances must be reasonable and based on the general concept that a municipality has a need to promote the good of the entire community in accordance with a comprehensive plan.

-In New Jersey, each municipality has one or more Boards (typically a Planning and a Zoning Board, or, in some communities, a Joint Land Use Board) that hears appeals from landowners to allow departures from the zoning ordinance, called a “variance.”
-The standards for granting a variance are set up in the New Jersey Statutes and any applicant must show good reasons to obtain the variance.
+In New Jersey, each municipality has one or more boards (typically a planning and a zoning board, or, in some communities, a joint land use board) that hear appeals from landowners to allow departures from the zoning ordinance, called a “variance.”
+The standards for granting a variance are set up in the New Jersey statutes, and any applicant must show good reasons to obtain the variance.